Send the link below via email or IMCopy

 Transcript of Figurative Language Notes

-A metaphor is a comparison of two unlike things
+A metaphor is a comparision of two unlike things

 Personification is a nonhuman